namitoyokota/quotes/README.md

 > When you get pulled over by a cop, forgiveness is not getting a ticket.
 Grace is getting a $100 gift card on top of it.

 > Guilt is feeling bad about what you did.
-Shame is feeling back about who you are.
+Shame is feeling bad about who you are.

 ## Tauren Wells
 > Do what you are famous for.